skosko/Coursera/Statistical Inference/README.md

 # Statistical Inference Course Projects

-This is the project for the statistical inference class.
+This is the project for the statistical inference class on Coursera.
 In it, you will use simulation to explore inference and do some simple inferential data analysis.
 The project consists of two parts:

 1. A simulation exercise.
 2. Basic inferential data analysis.